-My preadolescent kid, however, needed more discussion, especially because he’s the type to be on the quieter, let me think about this, type (analyzer like his mom).
+My preadolescent kid, however, needed more discussion, especially because he’s the type to be on the quieter, let me think about this, type (analyzer, like his mom).
 As a mom, I also get worried about suicide.
 I get particularly worried as my older son enters that age where fitting in and peers become a driving force in the way they see themselves.
-Children these days feel immense pressure to fit in and lead perfect lives as they are bombarded by perfect (staged) pictures in social media…everyone’s highlight reel🙄.
-As a result, self-esteem is impacted children will internalize their pain.
+Children these days feel immense pressure to fit in and lead perfect lives as they are bombarded by perfect (staged) pictures in social media…everyone’s highlight reel.
+Self-esteem is impacted.

 Parents often don’t know if or how to approach their child.
 However, it can be more uncomfortable for a child to bring up the subject, feelings aren’t always easy to talk about.
 It’s important to let your child know that you are there for them.
 Let them know you are there to listen and that it’s okay to ask for help.

 The news regarding the suicidal deaths of Robin Williams, Kate Spade and, shortly after, Anthony Bourdain, shocked many.
 Suicide is not often reported on the news, unlike homicide.
 There is a phenomenon called, contagion suicide or suicide copycat, where studies found that “exposure to suicide or suicidal behaviors within one’s family, one’s peer group, or through media reports of suicide and can result in an increase in suicide and suicidal behaviors” (U.S. Department of Health & Human Services).
 It is likely this may have occurred in the case of Anthony Bourdain who committed suicide shortly after Kate Spade.
 This phenomenon is also why we (behavioral health workers) talk to children about suicide, particularly if there has been suicide in the family or with friends to determine if there may be increased risk of suicide.